astral-sh/uv/docs/reference/cli.md

 </dd><dt><code>--no-index</code></dt><dd><p>Ignore the registry index (e.g., PyPI), instead relying on direct URL dependencies and those provided via <code>--find-links</code></p>

+</dd><dt><code>--no-locals</code></dt><dd><p>Avoid syncing any local packages, including the current project and any workspace members or path dependencies in the lockfile.</p>

+<p>This is useful for priming an environment with remote dependencies, without relying on any local or mutable sources.
+For example, <code>uv sync --no-locals</code> could be used in a Docker image to create a highly cacheable intermediate layer prior to installing local packages, which change frequently.</p>

 </dd><dt><code>--no-progress</code></dt><dd><p>Hide all progress outputs.</p>

 <p>For example, spinners or progress bars.</p>